vkz/vkz.github.io/index.md

 :   Unavoidable Lisp.\

 Java
-:   Enough to write a Clojure wrapper with necessary bindings and avoid writing more Java.\
+:   Enough to write a Clojure wrapper with necessary bindings.\

 C
 : Enough to pass a systems programming class but not nearly enough to actually use it.\

-Factor, OCaml, F#
+Factor, OCaml, Lua
-:   Toyed with but never mastered in earnest.
+:   Toyed with but never used in earnest.

 Activities and interests
 ------------------------